Best 10-Inch Subwoofers: Top Picks for Building That Bottom

 Turn your bass up to ’11’ with these top 10-inch subwoofers

-Window-rattling, earth-shattering, gut-wrenching bass—these are some of the evocative imagery that most people associate with subwoofers.
+Window-rattling, earth-shattering, gut-wrenching bass are some of the evocative imagery that people associate with subwoofers.
 However, the best 10-inch subwoofer for your ride produces more than just thundering bass; it delivers the power and clarity for low frequency sounds to really explore the sonic space of your favorite tunes.
-These are our picks for the best-rated 10-inch subwoofer speakers today.
+Check out our picks for the best 10-inch subwoofer speakers.

 Benefits of 10-inch Subwoofers

 - Boost your bass.
 Modern, door-mounted car stereo speakers may be able to reproduce crystal clear higher frequencies, but the small size cannot generate adequate low frequencies without heavily distorting.
 Subwoofers are able to reproduce frequencies below 80 Hertz on average, giving you that rich, full-bodied bass that really makes your music come to life.

 - Improve higher frequency performance.
 Subwoofers generally receive power from an independent amplifier so you can adjust the crossover frequency of your stereo.
 This sends all the low bass notes to the sub and sends the higher frequencies only to the woofers and tweeters.
 Standard stereo speakers have to handle both frequencies, but subwoofers let the woofers and tweeters maximize midrange and high frequencies.

 - Smoother sound without distortion.
 The best 10-inch subwoofers give you rich, dynamic, and crystal clear sound performance for all frequencies.
 You’ll be able to rock out to smoother sounding music free of distracting distortion—at neighborhood-friendly and Friday night volume levels.